AnttoSalo/seatFinder/README.md

 SeatFinder is a Node.js application that optimizes student seating arrangements using simulated annealing.
 It allows manual seat assignments along with automatic optimization and provides interactive visualizations.

 ## Features
+- **Excel Import:**
-- Upload student data via an Excel file.
+  Upload student data via an Excel file (.xlsx) where:
-- Automatic and manual seating assignment.
-- Custom table layout options:
+  - **Column 1** contains the student name (e.g., "Firstname Surname").
+  - **Column 2** contains zero to four comma-separated names representing seating wishes.
+  - **Column 3** (optional) is a float (1–10) representing the student's weight. *(Note: This feature is highly untested; it might work, or might need further adjustments.)*
+- **Automatic & Manual Seating Assignment:**
+  Generate an initial seating arrangement automatically, then refine it manually if needed.
+- **Custom Table Layout Options:**
   - Automatic grid
-  - Single row or column
+  - Single row or single column
   - Custom grid with user-defined rows and columns
+- **Bonus Seating Configurations:**
-- Bonus seating configurations (left, right, both).
+  Option to add bonus seats at the table ends (left, right, or both).
-- Interactive seating visualization with SVG, pan, and zoom.
-- Real-time swapping of seats.
-- Save and load seating arrangements as JSON.
+- **Interactive Visualization:**
+  Display the seating arrangement as an interactive SVG with pan and zoom capabilities.
+- **Real-Time Swapping:**
+  Interactively swap seats with immediate updates to the seating arrangement, statistics, and charts.
+- **Recalculate Seating:**
+  Re-run the optimization for unassigned seats without losing manual assignments.
+- **Save & Load Arrangements:**
+  Export the current seating arrangement (with statistics and grid settings) as a JSON file and load it later.
+- **Detailed Statistics & Charts:**
-- Detailed statistics and charts using Chart.js.
+  View real-time seating statistics and advanced charts (using Chart.js).
+- **Configurable Optimization:**
+  Adjust optimization parameters (iterations, temperature, cooling rate) and enable/disable an early stop option.
 ## Setup & Installation

 1. Ensure Node.js (v14 or later) is installed.